jhess/Multi-Agent-DDPG/README.md

 The environment is considered solved when the average (over 100 episodes) of the sliding window/deque score is at least +0.5.

 ## Training the Agent
-To train the agent use Tennis.ipynb file, by running:
+To train the agent use Tennis.ipynb file, by running:</br>
 ```Tennis.ipynb```

 ## Dependencies